lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 >
 > - **FreeBayes** is a reliable variant and genotype caller for the joint analysis of multiple samples.
 It is easy to use and requires minimal processing of mapped reads.
 >
-> - **Variant annotation** and the ability to leverage genotype information across family members are key to identifying candidate disease variants. **SnpEff** and **GEMINI** are particularly powerful tools available in Galaxy for this purpose.
+> - **Variant annotation** and the ability to leverage genotype information across family members are key to identifying candidate disease variants.

 ---